astronomer/docs/software/install-airgapped.md

 For platform administrators unable to register the base domain, Astronomer recommends that:

-- The `app.<baseDomain>` record is an A record pointing to the IP(s) of the ingress controller.
+- The `app.<baseDomain>` record is a record pointing to the IPs of the ingress controller.
 - All other records are CNAME records pointing to `app.<base-domain>`.

 :::tip

-For lower environments, Astronomer recommends a relatively short ttl value, such as 60 seconds, when you first deploy Astronomer so that any errors can be quickly corrected.
+For lower environments like sandboxes or development environments, Astronomer recommends a relatively short ttl value, such as 60 seconds, when you first deploy Astronomer so that any errors can be quickly corrected.

 :::

 ### Request ingress information from your ingress administrator {#get-ingress-info}

-Provide the details in [Astronomer Software Third-Party DNS Requirements and Record Guidance](#third-party-dns-guidance) with your ingress controller administrator, making sure to replace `<base-domain>` with your chosen base domain.
+Provide the details you gathered in [Astronomer Software Third-Party DNS Requirements and Record Guidance](#third-party-dns-guidance) to your ingress controller administrator, making sure to replace `<base-domain>` with your chosen base domain.
 Then, request the following information from the administrator:

-- The ingress class name to use (or whether you should leave blank and use the default)
+- The ingress class name to use, or whether you should leave the class name blank and use the default.
-- The IP address(es) to use for DNS entries pointing to the ingress controller.
+- The IP addresses to use for DNS entries pointing to the ingress controller.
-- Whether DNS records will be automatically created in response to Ingress sources that you will create later in the install.
+- Whether DNS records are automatically created in response to ingress sources that you create later in the install.
-- Whether DNS records need to be manually created, and if so who will coordinate their creation and who will create them.
+- Whether DNS records need to be manually created, and if so, who coordinates their creation and who creates them.

 Save this information for later in this setup.

-### Create DNS records pointing to your third-party ingress-controller
+### Create DNS records pointing to your third-party Ingress controller

-Create DNS records pointed to your third-party ingress controller per your organization's standard workflows.
+Create DNS records that point to your third-party ingress controller, based. on your organization's standard workflows.

-Use `dig <hostname>` or `getent hosts <hostname>` to verify each DNS entry is created and pointing to the IP address of the ingress controller you will be using.
+Use `dig <hostname>` or `getent hosts <hostname>` to verify that each DNS entry is created and points to the IP address of the ingress controller you use.

-## Step 7: Request and validate an Astronomer TLS certificate {#requesting-and-validating-an-astronomer-tls-certificate}
+## Step 7: Request and validate an Astronomer TLS certificate {#astronomer-tls-certificate}

-In order to install Astronomer Software, you'll need a TLS certificate that is valid for several domains.
-One of the domains will be the primary name on the certificate (also known as the common name, or CN), and the rest will be equally-valid supplementary domains known as Subject Alternative Names (SANs).
+To install Astronomer Software, you need a TLS certificate that is valid for several domains.
+One of the domains is the primary name on the certificate, also known as the common name (CN).
+The additional domains are equally valid, supplementary domains known as Subject Alternative Names (SANs).

-Astronomer requires a private certificate to be present in the Astronomer Software platform namespace, even if you're using a third-party ingress controller that doesn't otherwise require it.
+Astronomer requires a private certificate to be present in the Astronomer Software platform namespace, even if you use a third-party ingress controller that doesn't otherwise require it.

-### Request an ingress controller TLS Certificate {#request-a-certificate-bundle}
+### Request an ingress controller TLS certificate {#request-a-certificate-bundle}

 Request a TLS certificate from your security team for Astronomer Software.
 In your request, include the following: